Twin Cobra: Ports

 Twin Cobra was converted to multiple platforms by various third-party developers including the PC Engine (1989), Nintendo Entertainment System (1989), Sega Genesis (1991), X68000 (1993) and the FM Towns (1994).
 The PC Engine port, developed by A.I Company, was released exclusively in Japan by Taito.
 The NES port, developed by Micronics, was first released in Japan CBS/Sony and later in North America by Sammy.
-The Genesis port, developed by GRC, was first published in Japan by Treco, then in North America by Sega and later in Brazil by Tectoy.
+The Genesis port, developed by GRC, was first published in Japan by Treco, then in North America by Sega (under license by Treco's American division), and later in Brazil by Tectoy.

 On 30 August 1996, Banpresto released a compilation for the PlayStation exclusively in Japan titled Toaplan Shooting Battle 1, which included both arcade versions of Twin Cobra and its prequel, an arranged soundtrack by Uemura and other additions.
 In November 2019, Twin Cobra was re-released for iOS and Android mobile devices only in Japan by MOBIRIX Corporation under the name Kyukyoku Tiger Classic.
 A port for Samsung Smart TV platform is also available through a Samsung TV's games panel.